chrisChatzi/converter/README.md

 **From src**

 Include to html header

     <script type="text/javascript" src="~path/converter.js"></script>

 or the minified version

     <script type="text/javascript" src="~path/converter.min.js"></script>

-    and then use class
+and then use class instance

     var converterObj = new converter();